-Richard Stockton College, USA
+Richard Stockton College, School of Business, Galloway, New Jersey, USA

+Abstract

-Abstract: Purpose - The purpose of this research is to show an optimum Income Tax Policy, given that the government must raise sufficient tax revenue to fund public goods and services as well as income transfer programmes.
-This paper exams the different types of taxes and then suggests a policy that is efficient, equitable, easy to administer and leads to a higher level of economic growth.
+Purpose - The purpose of this paper is to show an optimum income tax policy, given that the government must raise sufficient tax revenue to fund public goods and services as well as income transfer programmes.
+The paper examines the different types of taxes and then suggests a policy that is efficient, equitable, easy to administer and leads to a higher level of economic growth.